 Since mosquitoes need water to breed and survive, climates with regular rainfall, high summer temperatures, and high humidity ensure mosquito activity.
 Once temperatures dip below 60 degrees for a week or more, mosquitoes will discontinue breeding and the overall population begins to decline.
 Since mosquitoes are not strong flyers, moderate to high wind areas will significantly reduce mosquito activity.

 Mosquitoes are attracted to increased moisture, shade, and the protection of trees, bushes, and shrubs.
 Common reasons we see for high mosquito activity is overwatering of grass and plants, thick bushes and overgrown plants, and any standing water on the property.

 The surrounding environment also plays a very significant role in localized mosquito activity.
 Homes that back on to nature preserves, and/or are in close proximity to bodies of fresh water will no doubt be challenged by mosquitoes.

-The primary goal of the Barefoot Mosquito Control System is to eradicate as many adult mosquitoes and to disrupt the life cycle of the eggs, pupae, and larvae on the property.
+The primary goal of the Barefoot Mosquito Control System is to eradicate and repel as many adult mosquitoes and to disrupt the life cycle of the eggs, pupae, and larvae on the property.
 This is typically accomplished fully in the first three services which are scheduled approximately 21 days apart.